 1. We started using software

-Still, until recently, all our new membership systems have happened with Clubspark – it does enable you to put your membership online, accept online payments, set up recurring monthly membership, email all your members and more.
+But nevertheless, we still started with Clubspark – it does enable you to put your membership online, accept online payments, set up recurring monthly membership, email all your members and more.
 I think I would still recommend Clubspark for smaller clubs with simple membership – but for anyone outside the UK and/or with bigger / more complicated membership, you may choose something else.

 2. New members could immediately go onto the new system